Requirements & Information

 D. Submission of Orders

 Please do not submit a proposed order until all parties have had a meaningful opportunity to review the proposed order.
 When submitting a proposed order, please indicate whether any party has objected to the proposed order.
 The Court does not allow litigation by letter or email.
 If the parties cannot agree on an issue, the appropriate motion should be filed and set for hearing.
-The Court encourages all proposed orders (and relevant documents) be sent electronically to the ePortal system.
-Final Judgments of Dissolution send in Word format to CirCivDivB@jud12.flcourts.org.
-All parties must be cc’d for the document to be reviewed.
+The Court encourages all proposed orders (and relevant documents) be sent electronically via the ePortal system.
+Final Judgments should be sent in Word (editable) format to CirCivDivB@jud12.flcourts.org.
+All parties must be copied for the document to be reviewed by the court.
 The subject line should contain the case number, name and relevant matter: 2022 DR 001234 – Doe v.
 Doe – Final Judgment.
 Please use only one form of delivery for proposed orders (i.e. please do not send via both ePortal and email.)

 Please do not: